int-arsh/Chess-Engine/README.md

 # Chess Engine

 A chess engine created in Python using the Pygame library.
 This project allows users to play chess against an AI or another player, with a graphical interface powered by Pygame.
+I followed Eddie Tutorial while adding features and improvement.

 <img src="https://images.chesscomfiles.com/uploads/v1/images_users/tiny_mce/SamCopeland/phpuTejFE.gif" width="200" height="200">